p4535992/foundryvtt-playlist-import/README.md

 ## Known issue

-- The dialog need some very adjustament, for now just ignore whart you see, for lack of the time on developer side, anyone is welcome to open a PR with a loading dialog.
+- The dialog need some very adjustament, for now just ignore what you see, for lack of the time on developer side, anyone is welcome to open a PR with a loading dialog.

 ### Features